 From Cailleach: The Hag of Beara (Bloodaxe Books, 2009)

 Emergence, I discover, is a kind of death, like the transformation of a caterpillar into a butterfly or moth.
 It’s a process of uncovering, of freeing something hidden inside, somehow familiar but never before seen.
-The soul and spirit I was meant to be was covered with a stony crust, originally formed for protection, but long ago becoming a prison.
+The soul and spirit I was meant to be were covered with a stony crust, originally formed for protection, but long ago becoming a prison.
 A crust of coping mechanisms and beliefs.
 A crust covering feelings too painful and overwhelming to acknowledge or face when first felt.

 As I scrape away that crust, the feelings it covered swell into life, and they do not want my intellect or to be pinned down into a blog post.